 It’s a somewhat cheaper option compared to the other entries on this list, although it definitely manages to convincingly reproduce classic and modern amplifier tones.

-Native Instrument’s Guitar Rig 5 is one of the most diverse guitar amp simulators at the moment.
+Native Instrument’s Guitar Rig 5 is one of the most diverse guitar amp sims at the moment.

 At the same time, it’s very accessible and is one of the best options for beginners who want to learn more about amplifiers, cabinets, pedals, and other effects and units.